Sparring

 Sparring is a form of training common to many combat sports.
+It can encompass a range of activities and techniques such as punching, kicking, grappling, throwing, wrestling or submission work dependent on style.
 Although the precise form varies, it is essentially relatively 'free-form' fighting, with enough rules, customs, or agreements to minimize injuries.
 By extension, argumentative debate is sometimes called sparring.

 Differences between styles

-The physical nature of sparring naturally varies with the nature of the skills it is intended to develop; sparring in a striking art such as Chun Kuk Do will normally begin with the players at opposite sides of the ring and will be given a point for striking the appropriate area and will be given a foul for striking an inappropriate area or stepping out of the ring.
+The physical nature of sparring naturally varies with the nature of the skills it is intended to develop; sparring in a striking art such as Karate will normally begin with the players at opposite sides of the mat and will be given a point for striking the appropriate area and will be given a foul for striking an inappropriate area or stepping out of the area.
 Sparring in a grappling art such as judo might begin with the partners holding one another and end if they separate.

 The organization of sparring matches also varies; if the participants know each other well and are friendly, it may be sufficient for them to simply play, without rules, referee, or timer.
 If the sparring is between strangers, there is some emotional tension, or if the sparring is being evaluated, it may be appropriate to introduce formal rules and have an experienced martial artist supervise or referee the match.

 In some schools, permission to begin sparring is granted upon entry.
 The rationale for this decision is that students must learn how to deal with a fast, powerful, and determined attacker.
 In other schools, students may be required to wait a few months, for safety reasons, because they must first build the skills they would ideally employ in their sparring practice.

 Sparring is normally distinct from fights in competition, the goal of sparring normally being the education of the participants.

-Use and sport
+Safety

-The educational role of sparring is a matter of some debate.
-In any sparring match, precautions of some sort must be taken to protect the participants.
-These may include wearing protective gear, declaring certain techniques and targets off-limits, playing slowly or at a fixed speed, forbidding certain kinds of trickery, or one of many other possibilities.
-These precautions have the potential to change the nature of the skill that is being learned.
-For example, if one were to always spar with heavily padded gloves, one might come to rely on techniques that risk breaking bones in one's hand.
-Many schools recognize this problem but value sparring nonetheless because it forces the student to improvise, to think under pressure, and to keep their emotions under control.
+In any sparring match, precautions are often taken to protect the participants.
+For Olympic-style taekwondo sparring, participants should wear chest protectors, headgear, shin protectors, instep protectors, forearm protectors, and mouthguards.
+They are also forbidden from having long fingernails, long untied hair, or eyeglasses.

-The level of contact is also debated, lighter contact may lead to less injuries but hard contact may better prepare individuals for competition or self-defense.
-Some sport styles, such as sanda, taekwondo, tang soo do, Kyokushin kaikan, kūdō, karate, kendo, and mixed martial arts use full contact sparring, though some of them, such as taekwondo (WT) and kendo make use of full-body protective gear.
+Despite precautions, injuries are still common, especially to the head, face, or neck.
+One 2024 study found that mixed martial arts practitioners in Brazil who sparred at least twice a week had worse cognitive functioning.